-The past couple weeks have seen the mercury drop in Kelowna and while we all bundled up, the icy cold weather brought something magical and quintessentially Canadian to our local vineyards.
+The past couple weeks have seen the mercury slowly drop in Kelowna and while we all bundled up, the icy cold weather brings something magical and quintessentially Canadian to our local vineyards.

 Summerhill Pyramid Winery icewine harvest - Photo by Brendyn Proznick

 The holding temperatures of -8° Celsius (17.6°F) or lower, provided the highly anticipated conditions required for our wineries to harvest their precious icewine grapes.
 While most berries are harvested in September & October, wineries that produce icewine, leave a selection of their grapes to naturally ripen, sweeten, and freeze on the vine.

 Frozen grapes on the vines at Tantalus Vineyards

 Early harvests in November and December are the most desirable because the grapes are in the best structural condition and the amount of sweet liquid pressed from each marble-like frozen berry is at its maximum.